evanshunt/serverinfo/README.md

 Run `dev/build`

-Then you can assign user groups the permission for `ServerInfoPermission`
+Then you can assign user groups the permission for `ServerInfoAccess`
 ## Changelog:

+- 2021-01-09: code cleanup
 - 2021-01-07: initial commit